 The study also encountered three specific issues related to customer-level tracking.

 Multiple Unique Customer IDs per Customer.
 The data provided by both Companies did not include a consistent unique identifier for tracking data associated with a single customer across all data sets.
 This is problematic as evaluations, such as R1983, require analyzing data from multiple perspectives—at customer level, the account level, the building unit level, etc. For example, the data provided by Eversource was organized at the project level with customer identifiers (such as names, addresses and account numbers) shown as properties of each project.
-However, customer properties were not always consistent for the same customer across multiple projects.
+However, customer properties were not always consistent for the same customer across multiple projects..

 Non-Standardized Addresses.
 Neither Company provided verified addresses, nor address information stored in a consistent structure.
 Consequently, the study found: